-You may find sometime that your right wheels have dropped off the edge of a road onto the shoulder (A) while you're driving.
+You may find sometime that your right wheels have dropped off the edge of a road onto the shoulder while you're driving.

 If the level of the shoulder is only slightly below the pavement, recovery should be fairly easy.
 Ease off the accelerator and then, if there is nothing in the way, steer so that your vehicle straddles the edge of the pavement.
-You can turn the steering wheel up to 1/4 turn (B) until the right front tire contacts the pavement edge.
+You can turn the steering wheel up to one-quarter turn until the right front tire contacts the pavement edge.
 Then turn your steering wheel to go straight down the roadway.